Your guide to airline miles and the benefits they provide.

 - Sit in the best seats and enjoy other airport privileges.
 You can use your miles for seat upgrades as well as perks like airport lounge access.

-- The value of miles isn’t always clear for award flights.
-To make sure you’re getting good value from your miles, run the math yourself.
-You’ll also need to pay taxes and fees, so each award flight technically isn’t free.
+- The value of miles can be unclear for award flights.
+To make sure you’re getting good value from your miles, do the math yourself.
+You’ll also need to pay taxes and fees, so each award flight technically still costs.

 - Limited seat availability for award flights.
 When using miles for bookings, you may not find the flight dates or times you want.

 - You may need to put in extensive research.
 There are many great frequent flyer programs, and you may need to conduct diligent research to find the one that’s best for you.